adamcysec/CSAPP/README.md

 ## Run The Web App Locally

-Streamlit is only hosting the web app with a sample of the data set, therefore you will want to run the app locally to use the full data set:
+[Streamlit](https://csapp-adamcysec.streamlit.app/) is only hosting the web app with a sample of the data set, therefore you will want to run the app locally to use the full data set:

-`streamlit run pypi_streamlist.py`
+`streamlit run pypi_streamlit.py`